RichardFreedman/Encoding_Music/07_Global_Jukebox/Global_JukeBox_Guide.md

 ![alt text](../01_Tutorials/images/gjb_2.png)

 As you will learn, there are many ways for you to explore this site, as you search by cultural group, musical genre, or place.
-These in turn lead to you find connections among disparate group, and think about the ways in which social and musical forms interact with each other.
+These in turn lead to you find connections among disparate groups, and think about the ways in which social and musical forms interact with each other.

 It's important to understand that the recordings assembled here were collected over many decades, and indeed many of them are many decades old (they represent, after all, Lomax's own journeys, and are often the same ones he included on the famous *Smithsonian Folkways* recording series (we own many of these here in the Harris Music Library) he directed).
 They definitely don't represent _all_ musical traditions, nor do they represent current-day trends in commerical popular music, much less the extremely rapid hybridization of forms and practices we witness in a digital world.

 ## An Ethnographic Spotify?

-As Anna Lomax and her colleagues describe in a [recent report](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0275469) the **Global Jukebox** returns to the original **Cantometrics** dataset, which explored over 5700 traditional songs from over 1000 distinct societies.
+As Anna Lomax Wood and her colleagues describe in a [recent report](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0275469) the **Global Jukebox** returns to the original **Cantometrics** dataset, which explored over 5700 traditional songs from over 1000 distinct societies.
 These are indexed according to a 'controlled vocabulary' of **37 different types of musical or social features** (like the rhythmic flow of the music, or the economic basis of the society), each of which was coded using an elaborate system of up to **13 different categorical values** that describe the particular characteristic of that feature (a slow piece might have one value, a highly varied piece might have another, etc).

 The basic coding for these took place decades ago on punch cards (more on the legacy data structure below), but for the digital update modern researchers were carefully trained in the methods and reviewed to validate the original ratings.